 Sometimes you click over to the site you got a trackback from and it's as clear as night and day it's a low-quality spam site.

 Once I got an innocently looking WordPress trackback that lead me to a porn site (YIKES!).

 The best you can do is to go over to that site and look around.
-If in double, don’t publish that trackback.
+If in doubt, don't publish that trackback.

 Here's another example of publishing spam trackbacks – this time it comes from a well-respected Problogger.net (just goes to show that we all make mistakes when first starting our blogs):

-I happened to stumble upon many earlier Problogger posts that published trackbacks (they don’t any longer – must’ve learned from their mistakes).
+I happened to stumble upon many earlier Problogger posts that published trackbacks (they no longer do it – must've learned from their mistakes).
 Most of those trackbacks are either spam or lead to 404 pages.